pypewpew/pewpew/docs/pewpew10/assembly.rst

 You start the assembly by attaching and soldering the display.
-Insert the provided LED matrix into the 16 holes in the middle of the printed circuit board, making sure that the side of the matrix with text on it faces left, towards the two fire buttons.
+Insert the provided LED matrix into the 16 holes in the middle of the printed circuit board, making sure that the side of the matrix with text on it faces right, towards the two fire buttons.
 You may need to straighten the pins a little if they bent during the transport.